 More than 400,000 people from all backgrounds — recent graduates, teachers, scientists and researchers, musicians, artists, and more — have embarked on Fulbright experiences and come away with enhanced skills, new connections, and greater global understanding.
-Each month of the 75th Anniversary year will feature notable Fulbrighters who have made an impact on the world.
+During the 75th Anniversary year, we featured 48 notable Fulbrighters who have made an impact on the world.
 Read their stories below.

 Dr. Zahi Hawass is a witness to history.
 A renowned archaeologist, Egyptian government official, and public intellectual, Dr. Hawass received his Ph.D. in Egyptology in 1987 from the University of Pennsylvania, where he also earned a master’s degree as a Fulbrighter, which Dr. Hawass believes “changed [his] life,” making him a good Egyptologist with a “vision for the future.”

 Hiba Dlewati was born in Flint, Michigan, and grew up in Damascus, Syria.
 After seeing the devastating impact of war, Dlewati decided to focus on sharing the personal stories of those affected by political upheaval.
 She has covered the Syrian conflict and refugee crisis from ten countries as a multimedia journalist and producer.

 Dr. John D. Sherwood has authored six books on military and naval history during his nearly 25 years as a civilian historian, and his insights directly support naval operations and strategy development.
 A 2019 Fulbright-Schuman Program award to Germany and Greece gave him a front-row seat to humanitarian and disaster relief operations.

 Dr. Bowser is a wildlife ecologist and associate professor at Colorado State University’s Natural Resource Ecology Lab.
 She believes in the power of citizen scientists, and has spent her career demonstrating that everyone can be a scientist.